haiwera-silk-cd/magento-devdocs/guides/v2.0/javascript-dev-guide/javascript/js_debug.md

 <h2>Locate JS component: example</h2>

 As we discussed in the preceding section, you use browser debugging tools to define which JavaScript component or {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}小工具{% endglossarytooltip %} is used for an element.
 An example follows.
-To find what JS components are used for displaying the main navigation menu in the Luma theme:
+To find what JS 组件 are used for displaying the main navigation menu in the Luma theme:

 <ol>
 <li>Using the Inspect Element feature of the browser, define that the menu section <code>id</code> is <code>store.menu</code>: